jing1tian/franky/README.md

 ## 📜 License

 For non-commercial applications, this software is licensed under the LGPL v3.0.
-If you want to use franky within commercial applications or under a different license, please contact us for individual agreements.
+If you want to use Franky within commercial applications or under a different license, please contact us for individual agreements.

 ## 🔍 Differences to frankx